 If you’re facing eviction, visit the following websites for more information on your responsibilities, rights, and how to receive legal help (keep in mind some resources may involve attorney fees)

 - Boston Fair Housing and Equity

 - Massachusetts Fair Housing Center

 - Cambridge Human Rights Commission

-- Consumer Affairs and Business Regulation
+- Office of Consumer Affairs and Business Regulation

 - Mass Legal Help